plioi/plioi.github.io/_posts/2013-04-04-leaky-abstractions-rot-code.markdown

 ## Fixie's Leaky Abstraction

-By the end of last week's post, I had developed <a href="http://www.headspring.com/patrick/bootstrapping/">a roughly-usable test framework</a>.
+By the end of last week's post, I had developed [a roughly-usable test framework](http://www.headspring.com/patrick/bootstrapping/).
 This version had an abstraction called Convention which is fundamental to the project: I want the end user to be able to tell me what their test fixtures and test cases look like.
 I want you to be able to say things like "My test fixtures are the classes whose names end with 'Tests'", or "My test fixtures are the classes marked with some [Attribute]".
-If you don't provide such a description, you'll get the <a href="https://github.com/plioi/fixie/blob/6a01e382f30c3c598cf7d3d3a3bde450ad684297/src/Fixie/DefaultConvention.cs">default convention</a>:
+If you don't provide such a description, you'll get the [default convention](https://github.com/plioi/fixie/blob/6a01e382f30c3c598cf7d3d3a3bde450ad684297/src/Fixie/DefaultConvention.cs):

 {% gist 5307031 %}